Omer Avital: Career

+Ben Ratliff, covering a 2007 performance of Anat Cohen's quartet for The New York Times, wrote, "Between Jason Lindner’s steady vamps and inside-the-piano thumping, Omer Avital’s big, woody bass notes and Daniel Freedman’s drum grooves, the rhythm section felt heavy, almost battering.
+This was offset by the appearance of a string quartet, playing arrangements written by Mr. Avital, and in the presence of the strings the jazz quartet reduced itself."

 In 2009, Avital and Ravid Kahalani formed Yemen Blues, a world music ensemble that combines Yemenite music with funk, blues and jazz.
 In 2011, Yemen Blues released their debut album, Yemen Blues.
 Avital served as the producer and arranger in addition to playing the bass and oud.
 He remained with Yemen Blues until 2012.

 Avital released two albums in 2012, one with Aaron Goldberg and Ali Jackson, Jr. as Yes!
 Trio and another, Suite of the East, which was met with critical acclaim and was named Best Album of 2012 by the radio station TSF Jazz.

 In 2013, he released his album New Song on the French label, Plus Loin Music.
 New Song was released in the U.S. on November 4, 2014 on Motéma Music.
 Avital's album Abutbul Music was released worldwide in March 2016 on the Paris-based Jazz Village label by Harmonia Mundi.

+In 2025, he announced a series of performances in Israel of "North African Dream," a suite he composed collaboration with Andalusian orchestra artistic director Elad Levi for the 2024 Ashdod jazz festival.